 Subsequent to an impairment loss, events can occur that provide objective evidence that the financial asset is no longer impaired.
 When this occurs the previously recognized impairment loss is reversed through profit or loss to the extent that the carrying amount of the investment, at the date the impairment is reversed, does not exceed the amortized cost that would have resulted had the impairment not been recognized.

-Notes to the financial statements For the year ended December 31, 2013 (CDN dollars)
+Notes to the financial statements

+December 31, 2015

 Financial instruments (continued)

 g) Derecognition of financial assets